robinrodricks/awesome-actionscript3/README.md

 #### System ANE
 * [AlarmManager](https://github.com/myflashlab/alarmManager-ANE) - What do you do if you need to run a task on a specific time even if your AIR app is fully closed? you need an Alarm Manager ANE
-* [inAppPayments](https://github.com/myflashlab/inAppPayments-ANE) - Identical in-app-billing and in-app-purchase ANE for Android and iOS
+* [InAppPayments](https://github.com/myflashlab/inAppPayments-ANE) - Identical in-app-billing and in-app-purchase ANE for Android and iOS
 * [PermissionCheck](https://github.com/myflashlab/PermissionCheck-ANE) - Check and request for permissions in your Adobe Air app
 * [RateMe](https://github.com/myflashlab/RateMe-ANE) - Rate Me ANE lets you ask your users to rate your app in the most efficient way
 * [Statusbar](https://github.com/myflashlab/Statusbar-ANE) - Control the Statusbar in your AIR apps in runtime with this ANE
 * [Badge](https://github.com/myflashlab/Badge-ANE) - This ANE lets you control the iOS badge value directly from Adobe AIR app
+* [WinDebug](http://www.henke37.cjb.net/windebug/) - Windows ANE to control applications, windows, memory, breakpoints, metadata, registry, etc.
 * [Can-Open-URL](https://github.com/StickSports/ANE-Can-Open-URL) - ANE for iOS to detect whether an app is installed to handle a specific URL scheme.

 #### Social ANE